 IMPACT OF HIGH

-In a survey of 22,000 students, the high cost of textbooks caused:
+Student surveys find that the high cost of textbooks caused:

 to not buy a textbook